-Statistical gradient feature usually refer to the image gradient distribution and extreme value distribution of the local gradient, including local maximum gradient prior~\cite{chen2019blind}, gradient guidance prior~\cite{ma2020structure}, gradient channel prior~\cite{singh2019single, kaur2020color}.
-Despite their widespread applications in traditional image restoration and enhancement tasks, they have been rarely explored for the DL-based frameworks.
+Statistical gradient feature refers to the image gradient distribution and extreme value distribution of the local gradient, including local maximum gradient prior \cite{chen2019blind}, gradient guidance prior \cite{ma2020structure}, gradient channel prior \cite{singh2019single,kaur2020color}.
+Despite their widespread applications in traditional image restoration and enhancement tasks, they have rarely been explored for DL-based frameworks.

-Ma \etal \cite{ma2020structure} proposed a gradient branch network using the gradient feature as prior to obtain additional structural information and construct a gradient loss.
-This prior enables the network to concentrate more on the geometric structures for image SR, as shown in Fig.~\ref{fig:101}(a).
-Sun \etal~\cite{sun2021learning} then followed a similar idea to attain the structural information as the guidance for the SR network.
+Ma \etal~\cite{ma2020structure} proposed a gradient branch network using the gradient as a prior to obtain additional structural information and construct a gradient loss.
+This prior enables the network to concentrate more on the geometric structures for image SR, as shown in Fig. \ref{fig:101}(a).
+Sun \etal~\cite{sun2021learning} followed a similar idea to attain the structural information to guide the SR network.

 \textbf{Discussion:} From the review, we identify that the prior based on the statistical gradient feature can provide extra knowledge or guidance for deep image restoration and enhancement tasks~\cite{ma2020structure}.
-However, some of the aforementioned priors, \eg, local maximum gradient prior~\cite{chen2019blind}, gradient channel prior~\cite{singh2019single, kaur2020color}, have not yet been applied to the DL-based methods for deep image restoration and enhancement.
+However, some of the aforementioned priors, \eg, local maximum gradient prior~\cite{chen2019blind}, gradient channel prior~\cite{singh2019single,kaur2020color}, have not yet been applied to the DL-based methods for deep image restoration and enhancement.
 Therefore, future research could possibly focus on this direction.